AndrewLuther/AndrewLuther/README.md

 - 👋 Hi, I’m @AndrewLuther
 - 👀 I’m interested in Software Development and Electronic Music
-- 🌱 I’m a third year Computer Science Student at Memorial University
+- 🌱 I’m a fourth-year Computer Science Student at Memorial University
-- 📫 How to reach me: email agluther@mun.ca
+- 📫 How to reach me: email andrewgluther@gmail.com

 <!---
 AndrewLuther/AndrewLuther is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.